shadowinek/fizzbuzz/README.md

 ## Dev Diary
 01/06 11:55
 - Started with the implementation.
 I am trying to do the TDD approach, so I will write some basic tests first

+01/06 12:02
+- Basic implementation done
+- Todo: add tests to cover the requested scenario of input value of 100